 The Act requires approval by the State Treasurer and the Governor to make effective any resolution of the Bank regarding the issuance of bonds.
-The Bank will obtain such approval with respect to the 2018 Bonds prior to the sale thereof.
+The Bank obtained such approval with respect to the 2018 Bonds on June 22, 2018.

 Organization and Membership of the Bank